vassilevsky/environment-specific-config-files-considered-harmful/README.md

 Even a single big config file is better than many env-specific files.

-## Uglyness
+## Ugliness

-The biggest obstacle you'll meet on the path of extracting component-specific configs is **perceived uglyness**.
+The biggest obstacle you'll meet on the path of extracting component-specific configs is **perceived ugliness**.

 ```ruby
 # config/initializers/sidekiq.rb